Start your free 3-day trial — no credit card required, full access included

 Video

-Exploration, subserous antegrade resection of the gallbladder
+Exploration, subserous anterograde extirpation of the gallbladder

-Ligation of the cystic duct
+Ligation of the Cystic Duct

 Activate now and continue learning straight away.